okarnaukh/my-bike-landing-page/README.md

 My bike is a landing page that offers high quality bicycles for different purposes.
-HTML and SCSS were used in the project.
+BEM, HTML and SCSS were used in the project.

 How to run:
 - npm i,